 - Provide adequate administrative and clerical support to the applicant and project, including but not limited to: office space, administrative support, and information systems;

 - Demonstrate a track record of involvement and commitment to medical toxicology and emergency medicine research.

 - Demonstrate the availability of faculty, resident and /or medical student teaching opportunities relevant to the project and applicant’s needs for the project;

 THE FINANCIAL AWARD

-The MTF-SAEM Foundation Toxicology Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds from the two organizations.
-The MTF and SAEM Foundation may discontinue, postpone, or change grant funding based on the amount of funds available.
+The MTF-SAEM Foundation Toxicology Research Grant will provide up to $10,000 for an applicant’s project, contingent on the availability of funds.
+The SAEM Foundation may discontinue, postpone, or change grant funding based on the amount of funds available.
 The number and monetary amount of awards granted will depend on the quality of applications and status of the funds.
 Funds from the grant may be used for direct costs related to the project.
 A maximum of $1000 may be used for travel to conferences to present research findings.